safrant/ops-reporting-utilities/FormatProtegeReport/README.txt

 Instruction of use
 ------------------
 1. Export a report from Protege 5 based on any number of columns, specified by a slot and optional qualifiers.
+Be certain the export is configured to include headers.
 Currently, columns must be delimited by a tab, and values must be delimited by the vertical bar.
 Save this file anywhere on your file system.
 It is suggested to save it to this folder for ease of command-line entry.

 2. Create or modify a config file to your desired output specifications.
 The default config file (which will work with the example input TestReport1) is in the config folder.
 The program